Pembrolizumab

 Hepatic impairment

-The effect of hepatic impairment on the clearance of pembrolizumab was evaluated by population pharmacokinetic analyses in patients with mild hepatic impairment (as defined using the US National Cancer Institute criteria of hepatic dysfunction) compared to patients with normal hepatic function.
-No clinically important differences in the clearance of pembrolizumab were found between patients with mild hepatic impairment and normal hepatic function.
-Pembrolizumab has not been studied in patients with moderate or severe hepatic impairment.
+The effect of hepatic impairment on the clearance of pembrolizumab was evaluated by population pharmacokinetic analyses in patients with mild and moderate hepatic impairment (as defined using the US National Cancer Institute criteria of hepatic dysfunction) compared to patients with normal hepatic function.
+No clinically important differences in the clearance of pembrolizumab were found between patients with mild or moderate hepatic impairment and normal hepatic function.
+Pembrolizumab has not been studied in patients with severe hepatic impairment.

 Preclinical safety data

-The safety of pembrolizumab was evaluated in a 1-month and a 6-month repeat-dose toxicity study in Cynomolgus monkeys administered intravenous doses of 6, 40 or 200 mg/kg once a week in the 1-month study and once every two weeks in the 6-month study, followed by a 4-month treatment-free period.
-No findings of toxicological significance were observed and the no observed adverse effect level (NOAEL) in both studies was ≥200 mg/kg, which produced exposure multiples of 19 and 94 times the exposure in humans at doses of 10 and 2 mg/kg, respectively.
+The safety of pembrolizumab was evaluated in a 1-month and a 6-month repeat-dose toxicity study in Cynomolgus monkeys administered intravenous doses of 6, 40 or 200 mg/kg bw once a week in the 1-month study and once every two weeks in the 6-month study, followed by a 4-month treatment-free period.
+No findings of toxicological significance were observed and the no observed adverse effect level (NOAEL) in both studies was ≥200 mg/kg bw, which produced exposure multiples of 19 and 94 times the exposure in humans at doses of 10 and 2 mg/kg bw, respectively.
 The exposure multiple between the NOAEL and a human dose of 200 mg was 74.

 Animal fertility studies have not been conducted with pembrolizumab.
 In 1 month and 6 month repeat-dose toxicology studies in monkeys, there were no notable effects in the male and female reproductive organs; however, many animals in these studies were not sexually mature.